DesignSafe-CI/api-user-guide/docs/create_app_04.md

 ---
 layout: page
 title: Create Custom Applications
-tagline: Add your app to the SD2E tenant
+tagline: Add your app to the Designsafe tenant
 ---

 At this stage, most of the files that form the Agave app bundle are ready to go.